davidcsterratt/retistruct/docs/index.md

 ## Updates

 December 2019
-: Retistruct 0.6.1 is out.
+: Retistruct 0.6.1 and 0.6.2 is out.
 This reinstates sphericalplots and the saving of reconstructed data.
 New features include allowing resizing of windows so plots can be larger, allowing data counts to be read in using ijroi and csv formats and exposing some features in the API.
+Version 0.6.2 fixes a small issue and adds much better documentation for developers.
 See the [NEWS file](https://github.com/davidcsterratt/retistruct/blob/master/pkg/retistruct/NEWS) for more information.

 July 2019